 The moving of teams often leads to very expensive litigation, which benefits no one.
 In our view, due to the complexity of many of the issues, it is often better on a “without prejudice” basis to negotiate a form of business transfer prior to the threat of any litigation.
 Consideration of many of the above can reduce the chance of this happening.

 This article is for information only.
-For further information regarding moving insurance teams, please contact David Coupe.
+For further information regarding moving insurance teams, please contact a member of our Insurance Team.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
 Law covered as at April 2020.